CapybaHub/convenience_types_flutter/README.md

 success and failure possible outcomes as unfortunatelly any asynchronus task needs.

-`anti-patern alert!`: The `Result` generic Union type comes with casts convinience methods `asSuccess`, `asFailure`, but although it might be temping to just cast the result into the desired type, it is strongly advised you not to do it, once if you try to cast diferent types (`Success` as `Failure` or the other way around) it would throw an exception.
+`anti-patern alert!`: The `Result` generic Union type comes with casts convenience methods `asSuccess`, `asFailure`, but although it might be temping to just cast the result into the desired type, it is strongly advised you not to do it, once if you try to cast diferent types (`Success` as `Failure` or the other way around) it would throw an exception.

 ### Maybe